godotengine/godot-demo-projects/mobile/README.md

 # Mobile Demos

-These demos depend on features only available in mobile phones or tablets.
+These demos depend on features only available on mobile phones or tablets.

 The Android IAP demo only runs on Android.